 When the surface of the coffee starts to swell and bubbles form, set it aside for 30 seconds and pour.

 I made a video last Summer and had my coffee read by a seasoned coffee reader.
-Check it out on youtube in my channel, if interested.
 The lady’s name is Leenaz; she used to spend her time reading coffee until her mom scolded her and told her to stop and get married.
 So she did.
 She now has 5 boys and lives in a house with a huge vegetable garden and the cave where I had the reading is in her house.
 It was where animals were kept in the olden days.
 Animals lived below in the basement, which had a curved ceiling.
 The entire house were built with handcut stones and adobe.
 I get so happy when I see a few original ones scattered here and there.

 12 Comments • Comments Feed